GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

     kubectl get pods

 Kubernetes automatically allocates your running pods on the virtual machines in your cluster.
-You may configure pods in your deployment with specific resource requirements such as memory and CPU.
+You can configure pods in your deployment with specific resource requirements such as memory and CPU.
 See the [Kubernetes documentation](https://kubernetes.io/docs/home/) for more details.